 Note: If you receive errors when running AWS Command Line Interface (AWS CLI) commands, make sure that you’re using the most recent AWS CLI version.

 From the AWS Management Console:

 1. Open the Amazon Elastic Compute Cloud (Amazon EC2) console.

 2. On the navigation pane, under LOAD BALANCING, choose Load Balancers.

 3. Select the load balancer, and then choose Listeners.

 For Application Load Balancers and Network Load Balancers, find the security policy in the Security policy column.

 For Classic Load Balancers, choose Change in the Cipher column to view the security policy.

-From the AWS Command Line Interface (AWS CLI):
+From the AWS CLI: